twardoch/fontsurgery-tools/README.md

 # fontsurgery-tools

-A collection of simple scripts (currently for **macOS** only) that install various tools and libraries useful for font development.
+A collection of simple scripts (currently for **macOS** only) that install various tools and libraries useful for font development and hacking.

 I plan to extend this from time to time.